j-foster2/GvHD/README.md

 (Code needs to be exected as described below for all directories to appear)

-- `processed_data`: run through data-appropriate pipeline (i.e. CellRanger)
+- `processed_data`: data run through data-appropriate pipeline (i.e. CellRanger)
-- `CellRanger`: example code of hour cellranger was run on single nucleus multiome and scATAC datasets
+- `CellRanger`: example code of how cellranger was run on single nucleus multiome and scATAC datasets
 - `sessionInfo`: sessionInfo for each of the R scripts
 - `Bruce_Processed_Data`: processed data from Bruce et al. (PMID: 28375154)
 - `GBA_Processed_Data`: MARS-seq processed data from Gury-BenAri et al. (PMID: 27545347)